|

 and staff from Kiltearn, Tudor and Beam Street medical centres.
 The

-current Beam Street centre is a few yards away to the left of my picture.
+current Beam Street health centre is a few yards away to the left of my picture.
 The three current centres will all close once the health

 park opens.